Beatriz Ghirelli

-Beatriz Ghirelli de Ciaburri (30 April 1915 - 11 September 1992) was an Argentinian engineer and a pioneer of standardisation practices.
+Beatriz Ghirelli de Ciaburri (30 April 1915 – 11 September 1992) was an Argentine engineer and a pioneer of standardisation practices.

 Early life and education

 Beatriz Ghirelli was born in Buenos Aires on 30 April 1915.

 She graduated as a Mechanical and Electrical Engineer in 1938, the first woman to graduate in the subject from National University of La Plata, and the second woman in Argentina to earn the qualification.

 Career

 She worked at the Instituto Argentino de Normalización y Certificación (IRAM), and was appointed Director in 1953.
 There she dedicated herself to standardisation, setting up the process for applications for the IRAM seal of approval.
 As Technical Director of IRAM, on 6 April 1957 she gave a speech on the standardisation of materials for LS-10 Radio Libertad, stating that standardisation was the way to improve productivity, as it offered "a true economic benefit and a better standard of living."

 Ghirelli's task was to raise awareness of and convince the production and consumption sectors of the advantages of adopting quality mark systems.
 Her work would take her beyond Argentina, promoting the formation of a Pan-American Committee of Technical Standards.

 The Comisión Panamericana de Normas Técnicas (COPANT) (the Pan American Commission for Technical Standards) was created in 1949 in São Paulo.
 At their 27 April 1961 meeting in Montevideo, Beatriz Ghirelli de Ciaburri was appointed General Secretary, and became the nerve centre of the organisation.
 She was later appointed Honorary Secretary in 1988.

 She was director of the Instituto Argentino de Grasas y Aceites (IAGA) (Argentine Institute of Fats and Oils) and ended her career as the General Director of IRAM in 1980, where she was named Honorary President.
 In June 1969 she became a member of the Asociación Argentina de los Químicos y Técnicos de la Industria del Cuero (Argentine Association of Chemists and Technicians in the Leather Industry).

 She was called Doña Beatriz, and sometimes referred to as “The Iron Lady”, as she did not shy away from hard work or controversy, often being the lone woman amongst men for much of her career.